 12. THE 10TH LARGEST YARD SALE IN THE COUNTRY

 As the saying goes, one man’s junk is another man’s treasure.
 The "US 25 Yard Sale" runs across more than 500 miles of US 25 and US 25W through Kentucky, Tennessee, and North Carolina.
 It’s usually held in the summer and this is one unique event worth checking out.

 13. A HOST OF NEW EATERIES

-From newly renovated historic buildings to classic roadside dining there is a brand new crop of fine eatin’ coming to town.
-A few of the new eateries include Smokin' Jax BBQ Shack, Native Bagel Company, Roadside Diner, and Clementine’s Bake Shop (that locals will know from their farmers market beginnings).
+From newly renovated historic buildings to one-of-a-kind dining there is a brand new crop of fine eating coming to town.
+A few include Happy Jacks, Noodle Nirvana, Brandi's Bakery, Native Bagel Company, Becky's Breads, and Apollo's Pizza.

 14. LIVE PERFORMANCES FOR EVERY SEASON

-This community's love of culture extends beyond the visual arts into the performing arts, with three main venues for live theater: Berea Arena Theater, The Spotlight Playhouse, and the Berea College Theater Laboratory.
-There is also the annual Celebration of Traditional Music hosted by the Loyal Jones Appalachian Center at Berea College and the Mountain Folk Festival, a weekend of folk dance and music that has been getting folks moving for over 60 years.
+This community's love of culture extends beyond the visual arts into the performing arts, with two main venues for live theater: The Spotlight Playhouse, and the Berea College Theater Laboratory.
+There is also the annual Celebration of Traditional Music hosted by the Loyal Jones Appalachian Center at Berea College.